Doraku/DefaultEcs/README.md

 {
     public void Run(int index, int maxIndex)
     {
-        // a runnable is separated in maxIndex part to run in parallel, index gives you the part running }
+        // a runnable is separated in (maxIndex + 1) part to run in parallel, index gives you the part running }
 }